aoout/Netease_Arrange/README.md

 If a new song be added to netease playlists, then it will be copy to the path when you run the program next time.
 If a song be deleted, also similar results.

+For additional information, be sure to look at the roadmap.

 # Installation

 get the package from the release page, and install it with the pip.